-The Purpose: This email is the very first communication a subscriber will receive from you, so it should delight them with an offer fulfillment and outstanding content and design.
+The Purpose: This email is the very first communication a subscriber will receive from you, so it should delight them with an offer fulfillment and outstanding content and design, and your brand.

 As the saying goes, “You never get a second chance to make a good first impression.”
 This email should “WOW” them and provide some instant gratification immediately after they sign up.